 Mary Sawyers Baker, one of Baltimore's early philanthropists, studied voice as a young girl in Paris and embraced the arts throughout her life.
 She established the William G. Baker, Jr. Memorial Fund in 1964 to honor her husband, a well-known Baltimore civic leader.
-In 2007, the Fund narrowed its philanthropic mission to focus exclusively on arts and culture; and in 2008, the Fund’s Board of Governors established the Mary Sawyers Baker Awards, up to three annual prizes of $25,000, to honor its founder.
-The first prizes were awarded in 2009.
+In 2007, the Fund narrowed its philanthropic mission to focus exclusively on arts and culture.

-Nominations for the Mary Sawyers Baker Prize opens October 1, 2013 and closes at 11:59 PM on January 15, 2013.
+Nominations for the Mary Sawyers Baker Prize opens October 1, 2013 and closes at 11:59 PM on January 15, 2014.
 The Mary Sawyers Baker selection process will be conducted by a private jury of national and international multidisciplinary experts.
 Artists nominated in previous rounds need not wait until October to prepare their online application; returning entrants may edit and update their work for the upcoming round as early as April 2013.

-To nominate yourself for the 2013 Baker Artist Awards, you must be at least 21 years old and have been a legal resident of the Baltimore region since October 1, 2010.
+To nominate yourself for the 2013 Baker Artist Awards, you must be at least 21 years old and have been a legal resident of the Baltimore region since October 1, 2012.
 The Baltimore region is defined as: Anne Arundel County, Baltimore City, Baltimore County, Carroll County, Harford County and Howard County.
 The Baker Artist Awards are intended for individual artists and groups of artists working as a collective.
 Artists working in any discipline or multiple disciplines are eligible to win Mary Sawyers Baker and b-grant prizes and winners of the b-grant prizes remain eligible to win the Mary Sawyers Baker prizes.
 Organizations and venues are not eligible.

 Winners of the Mary Sawyers Baker and b-grant prizes will be required to provide additional proof of age and residency beyond information requested through the online self-nomination process.

-The William G. Baker, Jr. Memorial Fund commits its resources to enhance the region's economy and quality of life by making investments in arts and culture.
-Its grants support artistic and cultural organizations and their partners through initiatives that enhance an individual's sense of self and pleasure and make Baltimore a more lively, dynamic and connected place to live.
+The William G. Baker Jr. Memorial Fund commits its resources to enhance the region's economy and quality of life by making investments in arts and culture.
+Its grants support artistic and cultural organizations and their partners through initiatives that enhance an individual's sense of self and pleasure and make Baltimore a more attractive place to live and work.